 - Focus capital on our best ideas.

 We do not seek diversification for its own sake.
 In any investing environment, many stocks, and sometimes entire sectors, are fully valued or are overvalued; needless to say, we purposefully avoid investing in these situations.
 At the same time, if we see a sector or a company that is significantly undervalued with limited downside risk, we are willing to make over-sized investments.
 We invest in businesses with commitment and conviction; when the stock price of one of our investments declines, we re-assess the situation and if appropriate add to our position.
 In our view, this approach helps us manage risk and allows us to take full advantage of attractive investment opportunities.

 - Manage risk of permanent capital loss.

 We spend as much time and effort trying to avoid permanent loss of capital as we do trying to generate positive returns.
 Our most useful risk management tool is our investment discipline of making investments at substantially discounted prices compared to our intrinsic value estimates.
 Owning high quality companies, whose principled managers operate those companies in a responsible manner, also reduces risk.
-In the 2008-2009 bear market, for example, our risk management efforts paid off as Appleseed Fund had minimal exposure to highly leveraged financial stocks.
+We have navigated client capital through multiple challenging investing environments.
 The Fund’s important risk metrics are available here and its performance history is available here.

 No investment strategy, including an absolute value strategy, can ensure a profit or protect against loss.
 Additionally, investing in an absolute return strategy may result in underperformance during a bull market.
 Investments in international markets present special risks including currency fluctuation, the potential for diplomatic and political instability, regulatory and liquidity risks, foreign taxation and differences in auditing and other financial standards.
 Risks of foreign investing are generally intensified for investments in emerging markets.